 A new instruction, JUMPF (0xe5), is introduced.

-2. If the operand stack size exceeds 1024 - type[target_section_index].max_stack_height (i.e. if the called function may exceed the global stack height limit), execution results in an exceptional halt.
+If the operand stack size exceeds 1024 - type[target_section_index].max_stack_height + type[target_section_index].inputs (i.e. if the called function may exceed the global stack height limit), execution results in an exceptional halt.
 This guarantees that the target function does not exceed global stack height limit.

 Code Validation

-Let the definition of type[i] be inherited from EIP-4750 and define stack_height to be the height of the stack at a certain instruction during the instruction flow traversal if the operand stack at the start of the function were equal to type[i].inputs.
+Let the definition of type[i] be inherited from EIP-4750 and define stack_height_min and stack_height_max to be the stack height bounds at a certain instruction during the instruction flow traversal.

-• JUMPF into returning section (type[target_section_index].outputs does not equal 0x80): stack height MUST be equal to type[current_section_index].outputs + type[target_section_index].inputs - type[target_section_index].outputs.
+JUMPF into returning section (type[target_section_index].outputs does not equal 0x80): stack_height_min and stack_height_max MUST be equal to type[current_section_index].outputs + type[target_section_index].inputs - type[target_section_index].outputs.
 This means that target section can output less stack elements than the original code section called by the top element on the return stack, if the current code section leaves the delta type[current_section_index].outputs - type[target_section_index].outputs element(s) on the stack.

-• JUMPF into non-returning section (type[target_section_index].outputs equals 0x80): stack height must be greater or equal than type[target_section_index].inputs.
+JUMPF into non-returning section (type[target_section_index].outputs equals 0x80): stack_height_min MUST be greater than or equal to type[target_section_index].inputs.

 CALLF instruction validation is extended to include the rule: